We are looking for funding to support the London "Geo" community. Please reach out if you can help.

 Cost

-If you are on Luma, please RSVP at the Luma Event Page (Coming Soon) as well as it helps us reach a wider audience.
+If you are on Luma, please RSVP at the Luma Event Page as well as it helps us reach a wider audience.

 Agenda